Thursday 31 January 2019 | The Knowledge Centre, British Library, London

 - Learn how to make responsible technology part of the operations of a growing and thriving organisation

 - Catalyse change in leadership, policy and investment to make responsible technology the new normal.

-Responsible Tech 2019 intends to bring together diverse and underrepresented voices in order to make responsible technology the new normal.
+We wanted to ensure that Responsible Tech 2019 was accessible and bought together diverse and underrepresented voices in order to make responsible technology the new normal.

-We want to ensure that the event is accessible and provides a welcoming, safe and productive space for everyone regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, religion (or lack thereof), education, or socio-economic status.
+Our aim was to make the event a welcoming, safe and productive space for everyone regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, religion (or lack thereof), education, or socio-economic status.

 - The support will help to ensure there are diverse voices in the room

 - The potential benefit, to the individual attending, the organisation they represent and/or the field of Responsible Tech more widely, of attending.
-(This will be based on the content of written responses in the application forms).
+(Based on the content of written responses in the application forms).